ddogg26/cybersecurity-notes-and-writeups/Writeups/OverTheWire/Bandit.md

 ### `ssh bandit.labs.overthewire.org -p 2220 -l bandit#`

+### General Tips
+- the `man` command is very helpful when learning about other commands.

 #### bandit 0 - bandit0
 - `ssh bandit.labs.overthewire.org -p 2220 -l bandit0`
 I like to leave the login flag at the end of the command, which makes it easier to press 'up' on the keyboard and backspace once to change which bandit user I'm logging into.
 Just makes things quicker